 For instance, we are among those who are still standing.

 We have our lives.
 In spite of every circumstance, we are still here.

 So, I contend that we turn on the light with a healthy perspective and search for any good that arose from what we have been through this year.

-What blessings can be found in your 2020?
+What blessings can be found in your 2020 or 2021?
 Take a look in your own life, and be specific, so you can go into the new year with a better outlook.
 Write it down.

-Make your Good Things List for 2020.
+Make your Good Things List for 2020 and for 2021.
 Write down any good that came from the many bad situations or in spite of it.

 More great ideas for renewal and refreshing in the New Year can be found here:

 For those of you who lost someone or lost your business, my prayer is that you will be comforted and find peace while you deal with the aftermath.
 As someone who has experienced much loss, I do understand.